spiral/docs/framework/container.md

 }
 ```

-In a provided example the container will attempt to provide the instance of `OtherClass` by automatically constructing it.
+In a provided example, the container will attempt to give the instance of `OtherClass` by automatically constructing it.
 However,
 `SomeInterface` would not be resolved unless you have the proper binding in your container.

 ```php
 $container->bind(SomeInterface::class, SomeClass::class);
 ```

-Please note, Container will try to resolve *all* constructor dependencies (unless you manually provide some values).
+Please note, the container will try to resolve *all* constructor dependencies (unless you manually provide some values).
 It means that
-all class dependencies must be available or parameter must be declared as optional:
+all class dependencies must be available, or parameter must be declared as optional:

 ```php
 // will fail if `value` dependency not provided